koraa/large-yaml2json-json2yaml/readme.md

-# Converting large json & yaml files without eating all your ram
+# Converting giant json & yaml files without eating your ram

 This project provides the command line utilities yaml2json and json2yaml, written in c++.